Cheese wire murder: Reward doubled to £20,000 to find taxi driver's killer

 Det Insp Callander urged anyone with information about the killing to come forward: “It might be totally insignificant to them, or they think it’s insignificant, but it may well be that little bit of information we need.”

 Can you finally solve the mystery?
-Police called Police Scotland on 101 with any information or private message the new George Murdoch Murder Facebook page
+Call Police Scotland on 101 with any information or private message the new George Murdoch Murder Facebook page

-READ MORE: Day by day: How the hunt for George’s killer unfolded